 The survey highlights that operators see the move to more, much smaller, less risky projects as the most effective way to achieve BSS transformation.
 Advances in IT with virtualized systems and open APIs now make this approach viable in a way today that would have been unthinkable five years ago.
 Often these smaller agile projects (such as solutions for individual use cases, adjunct real-time charging) can be run alongside the larger (typically billing) system transformation projects.
-This way operators can move away from the prison of single vendor lock-in as well as have systems that will enable them to best compete in the digital economy.
+This way operators can have systems that will enable them to best compete in the digital economy.

 Operators know that they need to move on.
 In the past BSS, typically billing, implementations, were lengthy and expensive affair.
 And sometimes they didn’t go as planned.
 Of the 112 operators surveyed 68% knew of BSS implementation failures, where projects were scraped or ran more than 6 months late.
 These projects failures aren’t cheap either.
 10% of operators seen the cost of such failures costing more than $100M.
 The impact of such failures was felt way beyond IT.
 Marketing couldn’t get new products out and react to competitive advantages.

 Even when BSS projects did go to plan implementation timescales were measured in years.
 67% of operators said that it takes between 1 – 3 years for BSS transformation.
 They should be taking months with 67% opting less than 6 months, or 6-12 months.
 Either way, we’re traditionally measuring BSS transformation in years.
 We should be talking months.
 When asked about new approaches, adjunct systems were seen as having much shorter implementation timescales.
 96% said less than 12 months, with 8% of this figure going for less than 3 months.